lakshyarao22/CyberSecurityNotes/CEH Notes/Threat Prevention.md

 * **Strategic**: business strategies integrated with CTI ( Very high level ).
 * **Operational**: CTIs related with specific attacks affecting the organisation. ( high level )
-* **Tactical**: a more specific approach to CTIs i.e. If its a malware what type of malware it is. is it a RAT,is it a Trojan, etc. ( low level )
+* **Tactical**: a more specific approach to CTIs i.e. If its a malware what type of malware it is. is it a RAT, is it a Trojan, etc. ( low level )
 * **Technical**: more specific than Tactical. i.e. Hashes, Domains, etc. ( very low level )

 ## Threat Modeling